-Notarize and Tennessee Title Services Power First Online Closing in Tennessee
+Notarize and Tennessee Title Services Power Online Closings in Tennessee

 We're only three months into 2019, but this year has already been one of many firsts.
 Six states have passed remote online notarization legislation, and Minnesota completed its first online closing.